| |

 Can you afford to quit?

-Understanding your finances will help you figure out if quitting is a real option or might lead to further problems without a bit of preparatory work.
+Understanding your finances will help you determine if quitting is a real option or might lead to further problems without some preparatory work.

 Get to know YOUR numbers (no matter what they look like)